Test scores suffered after CPS closed 50 schools in 2013, study says

 One of the biggest complaints among both students and staff was a chaotic planning process during the merging of the schools.
 They said they felt unprepared for the start of the school year.
 They also said it created challenging social dynamics.

+"I think CPS thought they were providing the support that was necessary to support students, I don't think they anticipated the adults needed as much support as they did," Gordon said.

+According to Gordon, staff received no training on how to integrate schools.
+In some cases, school buildings were unclean and not ready for the school year.

-Beyond that, leaving their schools had a negative impact on their test scores.
-The study reveals, their scores were lower than expected.
-Some even stayed low, four years later.
+Switching schools also had a negative impact on student test scores.
+While reading scores overall remained neutral, math scores dropped and remained lower for four years.

+"I think learning math is about learning and building upon a concept, so if you missed some of that it's harder to make up that loss," said Marisa Delatorre of the Consortium on School Research.

 There was also lower attendance and negative effects on overall achievement in the students already enrolled in a welcoming school.